kovidgoyal/kitty/docs/desktop-notifications.rst

 ----------------------------------------------

 .. versionadded:: 0.36.0
-   The ability to update and close a previous notification was added in kitty 0.36.0
+   The ability to update and close a previous notification

 To update a previous notification simply send a new notification with the same *notification id* (``i`` key) as the one you want to update.
 If the original